-In this single picture of a room with newly installed drywall, you will see the basic layout of the sheets, fasteners, electrical box cutouts, joint compound, and where to sand.
+In this single picture of a room with a newly installed drywall, you will see the basic layout of the sheets, fasteners, electrical box cutouts, joint compound, and where to sand.
 Through these steps, elements of this picture are broken down to show you the anatomy of a typical drywall project.

 When laying out drywall, you need to decide which direction to layout the rectangular-shaped sheets:

 - Horizontal: That is, eight feet across and four feet tall.

-Vertical placement is the classic way of laying out drywall.
+Vertical placement is the classic way of laying out the drywall.
 But horizontal placement has its advantages, too.
 Some professional drywall installers deem horizontal placement to be a stronger form of installation.

 In our pictured drywall example, note that not only is placement horizontal, but 10' x 4' sheets are used.